Complete Golf Store Business Logo

 Out of the box, simulators are configured by default, meaning that no variables are taken into consideration and must be manually set in the settings to make the simulation as close to real-life conditions as possible.
 Just make sure you adjust your environmental conditions (like temperature, humidity, and elevation) as they can reduce your ball flight distance by up to 30-40 yards; most simulations allow these settings to be adjusted.

-Another factor is that of hitting your golf balls indoors.
-Many golfers tend to have slower swing speeds or use shorter clubs while playing on their simulators.
-Most probably, they feel that they are indoors and fail to swing as fast as they would on the golf course.
+Another factor is that of hitting your balls indoors.
+Many players tend to have slower swing speeds or use shorter clubs while playing on their simulators.
+Most probably, they feel that they are indoors and fail to swing as fast as they would on the course.
 This can be even worse if the space you installed your setup in is limited! (fear of hitting the ceiling or breaking something).
-This is something that is commonly referred to among golfers as the "indoor swing syndrome".
+This is something that is commonly referred to among golfers as the “indoor swing syndrome“.

 Finally, hardware issues can cause inaccuracy too.
 For example, a bad sensor or a miswired component can lead to erroneous data being reported.